andrewmilson/sandstorm/README.md

 ## How Sandstorm works

 Those curious about how Sandstorm works can read the comments in [air.rs](src/air.rs).
 The comments expect some understanding of how STARK proofs work - [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) by [Alan Szepieniec](https://twitter.com/aszepieniec) is a great resource for this.
-Also the [Cairo whitepaper](https://eprint.iacr.org/2021/1063.pdf) section 4.5 pseudo code provides a nice high level overview of how some pieces fit together.
+Also the pseudo code in section 4.5 of the [Cairo whitepaper](https://eprint.iacr.org/2021/1063.pdf) provides a nice high level overview of how some pieces fit together.